Skip to content

 Answer: From 1912 to 1948, the Olympics included art competitions.
 Painters, sculptors, architects, writers and musicians competed for medals.

-Why it stumps people: This shocks everyone.
-Olympic gold medals were awarded for painting and poetry.
-The founder of the modern Olympics, Pierre de Coubertin, won a gold medal for literature in 1912.
+Almost no one sees this coming.
+Olympic gold medals once went to painting and poetry.
+The founder of the modern Games, Pierre de Coubertin, even won a gold for literature in 1912.

 41. What bizarre sport was included in the 1900 Paris Olympics but never again?
 (Hard)